Bannsaenger/ioBroker.x-touch/README.md

 Communicate with a Behringer X-Touch Control Surface (DAW Controller)

 ## ToDo
-- Add the encoders and their LEDs -> done, left is sync_global and checks on database changes
-- Add the timecode display -> done
-- Add the functionality of bank and fader channel switches -> done, needs additional testing
 - Add the syncGlobal functionality
+- Add the recreation of banks if option is set

 ## Message Box
 There a two acepted commands: